yasuflatland-lf/abuse-detector/README.md

 # Abuse Detector
-This application is for previnting phishing sites are created on Studio.
+This application is for preventing phishing sites are created on Studio.

 ## Requirements
 - Go 1.14.9 >=